Conics, Twistors, and anti-self-dual tri-K\"ahler metrics: Anti--self--dual conformal structures in dimension four

 The leaves of the distribution (\ref{LABC}) are $\alpha$--surfaces of $(X, [\gamma])$.
 The set of conics through a given point in $\CP^2$ in a given direction is a three--dimensional surface in $M$.
 The intersection of this surface with the hyper--surface $F=0$ is two--dimensional.
 This is an $\alpha$--surface in $X$ or equivalently a point in the twistor space ${\mathcal Z}$ of $(X, [\gamma])$.

 In the next Theorem we shall give a direct way to construct the ASD conformal structure on $X$ in terms of a preferred basis of self--dual two--forms on $X$.
-Let $\pi:X\rightarrow M$ be the map given by (\ref{4_mfd}). \begin{theo} Let $[\gamma]$ be a conformal structure on a four--manifold $X$ (\ref{4_mfd}) such that $V\in \C\otimes TX$ is null iff $V^{ABCD}=h^{(ABC}\iota^{D)}$, where $F_{ABCD}h^{ABC}=0$.
-Then the two--forms $\Sigma^{AB}$ given by (\ref{spinor_sigma}) pull back to two--forms which self--dual w.r.t the orientation given by the pull back of $\star_5 dF$ from $M$ to $X$.
+Let $\pi:X\rightarrow M$ be the map given by (\ref{4_mfd}). \begin{theo} Let $[\gamma]$ be the conformal structure on the four--manifold $X$ (\ref{4_mfd}) such that $V\in \C\otimes TX$ is null iff $V^{ABCD}=h^{(ABC}\iota^{D)}$, where $F_{ABCD}h^{ABC}=0$.
+Then the two--forms $\Sigma^{AB}$ given by (\ref{spinor_sigma}) pull back to two--forms which are self--dual w.r.t the orientation given by the pull back of $\star_5 dF$ from $M$ to $X$.

 Conversely, let $\Sigma^{AB}$ be given by (\ref{spinor_sigma}).
 Then

 and so $\Sigma^{AB}=(1/2)\epsilon_{A'B'}e^{AA'}\wedge e^{BB'}$ for some tetrad $e^{AA'}$ on $X$ which is non--degenrate iff ${J}\neq 0$.
 The corresponding conformal structure is given by $[\gamma]$. \end{theo}